 The burden placed on law enforcement by the wording of a provision within Colorado’s medical marijuana laws required distribution a federally illegal substance in a manner that the Colorado court of appeals judged to be no “positive conflict” that would allow the CSA to preempt the state provision.

-Unfortunately, the 2017 Colorado Supreme Court ruling on medical marijuana patients eligibility to have their medicine and medicinal products returned, just like any other type of confiscated (and not forfeited) property, flies in the conflict of the court of appeals decision nearly five years previous.
-The Colorado Supreme Court used a recent case as precedent, wherein a Dish Network employee was fired for using medical marijuana, which was exposed during a drug test, even when the state has laws permitting patients with certain conditions to cultivate, possess, and consume marijuana.
+Unfortunately, the 2017 Colorado Supreme Court ruling on medical marijuana consumers eligibility to have their medicinal products returned, just like any other type of confiscated (and not forfeited) property, flies in the conflict of the court of appeals decision nearly five years previous.
+The Colorado Supreme Court used a recent case as precedent, wherein a Dish Network employee was fired for using medical marijuana, which was exposed during a drug test, even when the state has laws permitting medical marijuana consumers with certain conditions to cultivate, possess, and consume marijuana.
 Since Dish ultimately cited the federal law in justification, under which marijuana use of any kind is illegal, the court maintained that in order for something to be considered “lawful” it must be both legal on the state and the federal level.

-In effect, this definition of “lawful” behavior voids the legitimacy of the provision for returning medical marijuana to patients.
-By deeming “lawful” as behavior in-tow with state and federal law, officers who distribute marijuana products back to patients from whom it was confiscated are no longer “lawfully engaged” in the enforcement of controlled substances laws, thereby ensuring the provision is preempted by the CSA.
+In effect, this definition of “lawful” behavior voids the legitimacy of the provision for returning medical marijuana to medical consumers.
+By deeming “lawful” as behavior in-tow with state and federal law, officers who distribute marijuana products back to medical cardholders from whom it was confiscated are no longer “lawfully engaged” in the enforcement of controlled substances laws, thereby ensuring the provision is preempted by the CSA.